What's New at tinfoil.com

 Tinfoil Resource Center – Created.

-A Note to Early Recordings Collectors – Added a new pictorial section outlining the recordings preservation process used here at tinfoil.com.
+A Note to Early Recordings Collectors – Added a new pictorial section outlining the recordings preservation process used here at Tinfoil.com.
 Warning: Contains graphic image of author's gruesome mug – discretion is advised.

 Cylinder of the Month – For September: (A bit late this time – sorry) Heart Bowed Down, by William Tuson (1904).